Pathogenic Neisseriae: Gonorrhea, Neonatal Ophthalmia and Meningococcal Meningitis (page 4)

 Such "natural antibodies" may be important in individual natural

-resistance or susceptibility to infection, but this has not been
+resistance or susceptibility to infection.

 demonstrated.

-Infection with N. gonorrhoeae stimulates both mucosal and
+gonorrhoeae stimulates both mucosal and

 systemic